Take aCTION

 Get knowledgeable and talk to your friends, family, colleagues and acquaintances about these issues, and about the legacy of mining – is it one they are happy leaving?.

 Come to events and protests.
-Organise events and protests!
+Organise your own events and protests!

 If you have property in the area – host a sign, get creative and make sure any miners passing through knows that they are not welcome!